SigmoidNetmaker/amyloid-Beta-microglia/README.md

 Anastasio TJ (2015) Computational identification of potential multi-drug combinations for reduction of microglial inflammation in Alzheimer disease.
 Frontiers in Pharmacology.
 6:116.
 Anastasio TJ (2019) Exploring the correlation between the cognitive benefits of drug combinations in a clinical database and the efficacies of the same drug combinations predicted from a computational model.
 Journal of Alzheimer's Disease.
 70:287-302.

 The following Maude files specify and analyze the cellular and molecular interactions that mediate the reactions of microglia to amyloid-Beta.
-To a relativey large set of specificaitons were later added additional specifications of drug effects.
+To a relativey large set of declarations were later added additional specifications of drug effects.

 admicro.txt -- this module specifies molecular interactions relavant to the amyloid-Beta-microglia model
 mc-admicro.txt -- this module sets up model-checking of the amyloid-Beta-microglia specification